Multi-Generational Travel: How to Plan a Vacation for All Ages

 In practice, this looks like a family renting a Luxury Retreats villa in Tuscany instead of booking separate hotel rooms.
 The villa serves as a "base camp" where the 70-year-old patriarch can read by the pool, while the 35-year-old parents take the kids on a guided bike tour of Lucca.
 They reunite at 7:00 PM for a private chef dinner, bypassing the stress of navigating a restaurant with a group of twelve.
 Virtuoso travel advisors report that 35% of their bookings now fall into this "3G" (three-generation) category, highlighting a shift toward high-touch, customized logistics.

-The Friction Points: Where Family Vacations Fail
+Where Vacations Fail

 The primary reason multi-generational trips derail is the "forced march" mentality.
 When one person attempts to dictate a single itinerary for a group ranging from age 5 to 75, burnout is inevitable.
 Fatigue in the oldest and youngest members leads to irritability, which quickly compromises the group dynamic.
 Furthermore, ignoring "decision fatigue" often results in the "Where should we eat?" loop, which consumes hours of valuable vacation time.